MontiCore/monticore/docs/BestPractices-Syntax-Design.md

 ### **Extension** forms in a  component grammar
 A component grammar is meant for extension.
-MontiCore therefore provides five(!) mechanisms that can be used when a sub-grammer shall extend a super-grammar.
+MontiCore therefore provides five(!) mechanisms that can be used when a sub-grammar shall extend a super-grammar.
   The solutions are briefly discussed here:
 1. Interface in the super-grammar
   * Introduce an interface and allow building of sub-nonterminals in sub-grammars.